1dv032/syllabus/lectures/common_slides/cc_jacob-lindehoff.md

 <!-- .slide: data-state="lnu-cc" -->
 ## License for this work

-This work is produced by Jacob Lindehoff for the course System Administration I (1DV031) at Linnaeus University.
+This work is produced by Jacob Lindehoff for the course System Administration II (1DV032) at Linnaeus University.
 All content in this work excluding photographs, icons, picture of course literature and Linnaeus University logotype and symbol, is licensed under a [![Creative Commons License](https://i.creativecommons.org/l/by/4.0/80x15.png) <!-- {_style="margin: 0px"} --> Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/)

 #### You are free to